top of page

 Grove Program (Completed Kindergarten)

-The newly designed Grove program has been developed for campers who have completed one year of Kindergarten.
+The Grove program has been developed for campers who have completed one year of Kindergarten.
 These are the youngest campers on camp and the program is focused on a joyful introduction to camp life in a structured and nurturing environment.
 Every day follows the same routine yet includes a variety of different activities.
 Swim lessons and a ‘free’ swim are provided every day in the shallow end (3ft) of one of the brand new pools.
 Each day also includes an element of adventure (boating, fishing, high-wires, archery, nature), a sports & games time, a creative arts project, and time for recess/play at the playground or on the field.
 There are 30 campers split into 4 groups and they are led by a dedicated Coordinator and 8 Counselors.

 Camp Wing is designed to ensure that campers experience seemingly endless days that bring countless opportunities to explore, create, compete, and celebrate the wonders of being a kid in a traditional camp setting.
 Groups are coordinated by age into three villages: Forest, Ocean and Jungle.
 Groups of approximately 12 rotate through daily swim lessons and a free swim, adventure activities (ropes course, archery, kayaking, canoeing, fishing, climbing wall), creative arts (camp crafts, improv, performances), sports (basketball, soccer, volleyball, kickball, flag football), as well as team building activities and general camp fun!

-Alpine Program (Completed 7th Grade)
+Alpine Program (Completed Grade 7)

 Alpine is the first year of the teen camper programs at Camp Wing.
 It is a program where they can still enjoy all that camp has to offer, while being given more independence and choice within activities.
 They follow the general camp schedule, but activities are specially designed with increased levels of challenge and friendly competition.
 The program is designed to ensure that participants are leading themselves in a positive and responsible way, and setting a good example for the younger campers.
 The program will accommodate participants that want to enjoy being a camper, as well as those that are keen to develop into LIT’s and future staff.
 An optional Late Night (9 PM pickup) will be included on the second Tuesday of each session, where there will be additional evening activities, dinner and a campfire.
+The optional late night will be for an additional fee.

 LIT 1 is designed for teen campers with an interest in developing teamwork and leadership skills through more advanced camp activitis and experiences, and beginning to lead others around them.
 The opportunities will include taking the lead with peers, as well as shadowing counselors working with the younger campers.